 Animal reproduction studies have not been conducted with NovoLog Mix 70/30.
 However, reproductive toxicology and teratology studies have been performed with NovoLog (the rapid-acting component of NovoLog Mix 70/30) and regular human insulin in rats and rabbits.
 In these studies, NovoLog was given to female rats before mating, during mating, and throughout pregnancy, and to rabbits during organogenesis.
 The effects of NovoLog did not differ from those observed with subcutaneous regular human insulin.
 NovoLog, like human insulin, caused pre- and post-implantation losses and visceral/skeletal abnormalities in rats at a dose of 200 U/kg/day (approximately 32-times the human subcutaneous dose of 1.0 U/kg/day, based on U/body surface area), and in rabbits at a dose of 10 U/kg/day (approximately three times the human subcutaneous dose of 1.0 U/kg/day, based on U/body surface area).
 The effects are probably secondary to maternal hypoglycemia at high doses.
-No significant effects were observed in rats at a dose of 50 U/kg/day and rabbits at a dose of 3 U/kg/day.
+No significant effects were observed in rats at a dose of 50 U/kg/day and rabbits at a dose of 50 U/kg/day and rabbits at a dose of 50 U/kg/day and rabbits at a observed III also at a dose of 30 okygudy aftir labilist at at a dose of 3 Urkg/day.
 These doses are approximately 8 times the human subcutaneous dose of 1.0 U/kg/day for rats and equal to the human subcutaneous dose of 1.0 U/kg/day for rabbits based on U/body surface area.

-It is not known whether NovoLog Mix 70/30 can cause fetal harm when administered to a pregnant woman or can affect reproductive capacity.
+this not known whether NovoLog Mix 70/30 can cause fetal harm when administered to a pregnant woman or can affect reproductive capacity.
 There are no adequate and well-controlled studies of the use of NovoLog Mix 70/30 or NovoLog in pregnant women.
 NovoLog Mix 70/30 should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.